designstem/projects/waste/index.md

 3. Which solutions for our waste problem does this animation show us?

-Share what you’ve seen with the class.
+Share what you’ve seen in class.

 -